|Type of material||Borrowing period||Number of renewals|

 What happens if materials are overdue?

-Patrons will receive a courtesy notice and at least one overdue notice (usually via e-mail) before receiving a bill for lost items.
+Patrons will receive an emailed courtesy notice and at least one overdue notice before receiving a bill for lost items.
 Charges per lost item are a $50.00 replacement fee plus a non-refundable $10.00 billing fee.
 All borrowing privileges are suspended until overdue materials are returned and fees paid.
 Community borrowers who have excessive outstanding obligations will not be eligible to renew their privileges.
 Serious incidents of delinquency may be referred to Campus Police for resolution.

 PLEASE ASK ANY LIBRARIAN IF YOU HAVE QUESTIONS ABOUT BELK LIBRARY SERVICES!